ximosa/webcomponents2/README.md

 # webcomponents
-A library of web components in Polymer
+A library of web components in Google Polymer